 The browser wars have seen a strange resurgence in the mobile world, as each platform brings its own-branded browser (Safari for iOS, Chrome for Android, IE for Windows Phone), and competitors see this as a new opportunity to gain more relevance after the desktop arena begins to settle.
 Mozilla certainly seems to think so as it starts to tease some new features it's currently working on for its Android-based Firefox app.

 For starters, private browsing.
 It should go without saying that whether you're looking for some—*ahem*—discrete fun, or just want to check out a site without storing any personal info, this is an absolute must.
-No word on when it will arrive, but it will.

 I'm going to do my best to make it through this article without making a Portal 2 reference, but this new SwiftKey feature is not making it easy on me.
 After recently announcing Flow, the Swype-like gesture input method, someone inside SwiftKey HQ thought to themselves "Well, you know, this is great and all, but man, what's with all this raising-my-finger nonsense?
 So inefficient!"
 So now the company is demoing Flow Through Space.
 It's nearly identical to the familiar method, only it predicts your entire sentence without the need to start fresh with each word.